CueWeb Tutorial

 Pause a Job

-1. Find the job you want to pause
+1. Find the job you want to pause (anything that is not already Finished or Paused).

 Resume a Job

-1. Find a paused job (blue indicator)
+1. Find a paused job (blue indicator).

 Pause and Resume Practice